Iron is a mineral that is vital for human survival. It is an essential component of hemoglobin, a protein that transports oxygen in red blood cells.

 While people often overlook organ meats, they are a great source of vital nutrients, including iron.

-The exact amount depends on which type of organ it is, as well as its source.
+The exact amount depends on the type of organ and its source.

 Beef liver, for example, has